jacobjeremiahjohnson/Robot-Man-v3/README.md

 There are countless sources online, but note that this bot uses the `discord.ext` extension of the `discord.py` library

+##### How did you get such a good profile picture for the bot?

+The profile picture source for all previous, present, and future iterations of Robot Man are stolen directly from the original Power Rangers tv show and similar works

 ## Contact Info

 My discord is `Jacob!#1340`, ask me questions about the bot or anything else if you'd like